thebgby/python_homeworks/lesson-6/homework/homework.md

 4. **Example Output**
    **Content of sample.txt**:
    ```
    This is a simple file.
-This file is for testing purposes.
+   This file, is for testing purposes.
 It is a test file.
    ```

    **Console Output**: